Tutorial 4: An Introduction To Typography And Typesetting

 Reflect on personality and tone

-While it may be tempting, using multiple typefaces on one screen can result in a cluttered interface.
-As fonts from the same typeface were intended to work harmoniously together, sticking to one typeface will give your app screen a more cohesive look.
+Using multiple typefaces on one screen can result in a cluttered interface.
+Fonts from the same typeface are intended to work harmoniously together, so sticking to one typeface will give your app screen a more cohesive look.

 Ideally, your chosen typeface should encompass enough range to enable you to pick your primary and secondary fonts from the same family.
 Your primary font is used for all larger texts, such as headings (and even logos).
 As this will tie in with your logo, you can be more daring and creative when choosing this font.
 Your secondary font will comprise the body of your copy, including your buttons.